UPDATED 4/19/23 Plus other Hot Topics – like Fire by Friction

 Forgot your penny stove?
 No beer cans?
 Drank all the Bourbon?
 How about fire by friction, a handy bushcraft skill.
 The Bow Drill.

 It’s harder than it looks in all those You Tube videos.
-You need the right materials for the wood hearth and spindle, plus cordage, technique and some stamina.
+You need the right materials for the wood hearth and spindle, plus cordage, a low-loss bearing, technique and some stamina.
 Absent any of these essentials, FAIL.
 You’ll be eating Sushi.
-Or Venison Tartare.
+Or Squirrel Tartare.

 While you shiver the night away.

 Above: This hearth and spindle are made of dry cedar, good for kindling as well.
 The bow is a redwood branch.
 The concave bottom of a broken (or full!) wine bottle makes an excellent upper spindle bearing; very low friction.
 (Wear gloves) Dull the sharp glass edges with a stone.
 (I have also successfully used a clam shell; a rock with a suitable dimple should also work but the bottle-end is much better.)
 The above kit works reliably.
 Experiment and PRACTICE!

 For cordage I have used paracord; here using a piece of duck decoy anchor line which I also carry for hoisting wire antennas.
 There will also be a boot lace around somewhere.
 Cordage made of natural materials is for Expert Level.
 I am a long way from that… It helps to roughen up the spindle with longitudinal scrapes via the sawback of the knife blade – improves “traction”.

 Absent any dry natural plant materials to catch the ember in your birds nest tinder, just use your knife to scrape some fuzz off your blue jeans or other cotton material.
 Catches the ember once you transfer it into your birds nest tinder.